 Do you need your team to be more innovative and cause disruptions?
 What can you and your company do to be more innovative?
-Pascal Finette, Chair of Innovation at Singularity University and Co-founder of Radical Ventures, shows you what’s limiting organisations and how you can lead your team to more innovative endeavours.
+Pascal Finette, Chair of Innovation at Singularity University and Co-founder of Radical Ventures, shows you what’s limiting organizations and how you can lead your team to more innovative endeavors.

 GAIN ACTIONABLE INSIGHTS TO:

-- Why Volkswagen’s speciality in making cars is restricting and hurting them more than they know
+- Why Volkswagen’s specialty in making cars is restricting and hurting them more than they know

 - How your business storytelling abilities will affect the innovation of your staff

-- The need to starve your team while incentivising them with a dangling carrot
+- The need to starve your team while incentivizing them with a dangling carrot